-It is imperative that any sanction is applied fairly and the consequences fully explained.
+It is imperative that any consequence is applied fairly and that it is fully explained.

-If the class/school rules/expectations are broken the following sanctions may be taken:
+If the class/school rules/expectations are broken the following consequences may be taken:

-(Sanctions will be differentiated to the needs of the children - refer to traffic light system above)
+(Consequences will be differentiated to the needs of the children - refer to traffic light system above)

-- 1. Verbal warning
+- 1. Verbal warning.

 - 2. Stop and Think card given.

-- 3. Yellow card given
+- 3. Yellow card given.

-- 4. Red card given and parent spoken to
+- 4. Red card given and parent spoken to.

-- 5. Purple card is more serious and involves a meeting with parents and a report card started.
+- 5. Purple card is more serious and involves a meeting with parents.

+- 6. Report card started.

-- 6. Children who display aggressive and challenging behaviour may bypass the stages of warning and be required to work out of class in a 'Time out' area under the supervision of the Learning Mentor, Phase Leaders (Assistant Heads) or Head of School.
+- 7. Children who display aggressive and challenging behaviour may bypass the stages of warning and be required to work out of class in a 'Time out' area under the supervision of the Learning Mentor, Phase Leaders (Assistant Heads) or Head of School.

-- 7. Referral to S.E.N.
+- 8. Referral to S.E.N.
 Coordinator & liaison with other support agencies. (meeting with parents if not already taken place)

-- 8. Behaviour Contract

-- 9. Internal Isolation
+- 9. Behaviour Contract.

-- 10. Fixed term exclusion Lunchtime
+- 10. Internal isolation.

-- 11. Short fixed term exclusion from School
+- 11. Short suspension from school

-- 12. Long fixed term exclusion from School

-- 13. Permanent exclusion from School
+- 12. Permanent exclusion from school